MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 Inputs Extensions
 =================

 The input device widgets (button, joystick, touch etc.) require a listener to know how to react on input events (press, release, move etc.).
-The aim of this listener is to generate an event compatible with MicroUI ``EventGenerator``.
-Thereby, a button press action can become a MicroUI ``Buttons`` press event or a ``Command`` event or anything else.
+The aim of this listener is to generate an event compatible with MicroUI `Event Generator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/EventGenerator.html>`_.
+Thereby, a button press action can become a MicroUI `Buttons <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Buttons.html>`_ press event or a `Command <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Command.html>`_ event or anything else.

-A MicroUI ``EventGenerator`` is known by its name.
+A MicroUI `Event Generator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/EventGenerator.html>`_ is known by its name.
 This name is fixed during the MicroUI static initialization (see :ref:`section_static_init`).
 To generate an event to a specific event generator, the widget has to use the event generator name as identifier.

 A front panel widget can:

-* Force the behavior of an input action: the associated MicroUI ``EventGenerator`` type is hardcoded (``Buttons``, ``Pointer`` etc.), the event is hardcoded (for instance: widget button press action may be hardcoded on event generator ``Buttons`` and on the event `pressed`).
+* Force the behavior of an input action: the associated MicroUI `Event Generator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/EventGenerator.html>`_ type is hardcoded (`Buttons <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Buttons.html>`_, `Pointer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Pointer.html>`_ etc.), the event is hardcoded (for instance: widget button press action may be hardcoded on event generator `Buttons <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Buttons.html>`_ and on the event `pressed`).
 Only the event generator name (identifier) should be editable by the front panel extension project.
 * Propose a default behavior of an input action: contrary to first point, the front panel extension project is able to change the default behavior.
-For instance a joystick can simulate a MicroUI ``Pointer``.
+For instance a joystick can simulate a MicroUI `Pointer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Pointer.html>`_.
 * Do nothing: the widget requires the front panel extension project to give a listener.
 This listener will receive all widgets action (press, release, etc.) and will have to react on it.
-The action should be converted on a MicroUI ``EventGenerator`` event or might be dropped.
+The action should be converted on a MicroUI `Event Generator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/EventGenerator.html>`_ event or might be dropped.

 This choice of behavior is widget dependant.
 Please refer to the widget documentation to have more information about the chosen behavior.